MarufZak/study-logs/nodejs-design-patterns/chapter12/README.md

 Simple pattern in NodeJS for scaling the application is `cluster` native module.
 It lets us define the master process, and spawn worker processes.
 Master process distributes the load into the worker processes with Round-Robin algorithm, but a little smarter.
 It’s default scheduling algorithm in all OSs except Windows.
 In Windows it should be assigned explicitly.

 ![Cluster module](./assets/cluster.png)

+When we use `cluster` module, `server.listen` from worker process is delegated to the master process.
+This delegation is simple, but sometimes it might not behave how we might expect:

+1. When using specific file descriptor to listen (`server.listen({fd: 14})`).
+In this case, because file descriptors table differ for each process.
+When we listen with file descriptor in worker process, the master process doesn’t have same FD number (which is basically index in FD table) mapped to the same file.
+To overcome this, we can create file descriptor in master and pass to worker.
+This way worker uses FD which is known for master.
+(Side note: it’s possible that in worker process, the FD table entry is created, but underlying kernel object is same, though index might differ).
+2. `server.listen(handle)` prevents the worker from delegating this to parent.
+3. `server.listen(0)` causes server to listen on random port every time.
+The difference when using master process is first port is random, but next ones are incremented.